Hexa-Studios/hexa-studios.github.io/_posts/2019-06-21-arranmore-ferry-alexa-update.md

 ---
 title: Arranmore Ferry Alexa Update
 slug: arranmore-ferry-alexa-update
-date_published: 2019-06-21T10:11:50.000Z
+date: 2019-06-21T10:11:50.000Z
 date_updated: 2019-06-21T11:03:47.000Z
 tags: Arranmore, Alexa
-excerpt: We've updated the Arranmore Ferry Alexa skill to be more conversational!
+description: We've updated the Arranmore Ferry Alexa skill to be more conversational!
 Check out how to access the new features!
+featured_image: /images/2019/06/IMG_20190620_170559.jpg
 ---

 We've updated the Arranmore Ferry Alexa skill to be more conversational!